Ethiopia compares Tigray forces to 'rat' as war marks 1 year

 The statement from the government communication service, posted on social media and confirmed by a government spokesman, came amid urgent new efforts to calm the escalating war as a U.S. special envoy arrived and the president of neighboring Kenya and others called for an immediate cease-fire.

-The war that has killed thousands of people and displaced millions since November 2020 threatens to engulf the capital, Addis Ababa.
-Tigray forces seized key cities in recent days and linked up with another armed group, leading the government of Africa’s second-most populous country to declare a national state of emergency.
+State Department spokesman Ned Price told reporters that “we are speaking as starkly as we can” in urging U.S. citizens to leave the country.

-The spokesperson for Prime Minister Abiy Ahmed, Billene Seyoum, did not respond when asked whether Abiy would meet with U.S. special envoy Jeffrey Feltman, who this week insisted that “there are many, many ways to initiate discreet talks.”
+U.S. special envoy Jeffrey Feltman, who this week insisted that “there are many, many ways to initiate discreet talks” toward peace, met Thursday with Ethiopia’s deputy prime minister and ministers of defense and finance, and his visit continues Friday.

-But so far, efforts for discussions have failed.
-Last week a congressional aide told The Associated Press that “there have been talks of talks with officials, but when it gets to the Abiy level and the senior (Tigray forces) level, the demands are wide, and Abiy doesn’t want to talk.”
+But last week a congressional aide told The Associated Press “there have been talks of talks with officials, but when it gets to the Abiy level and the senior (Tigray forces) level, the demands are wide, and Abiy doesn’t want to talk.”

-Instead, the prime minister has again called citizens to rise up and “bury” the Tigray forces who long dominated the national government before he came to power.
-On Wednesday, Facebook said it had removed a post by Abiy with that language, saying it violated policies against inciting violence.
-It was a rare action against a head of state or government.

-The government statement on Thursday took aim not only at Facebook, which it accused of showing its “true colors,” but also at media, humanitarian groups and others allegedly “working hand in hand with the enemy in propagating its false narrative.”
-It warned it would take action over “destructive behavior.”
+The government statement on Thursday took aim not only at Facebook, accusing it of showing its “true colors,” but also at media, humanitarian groups and others allegedly “working hand in hand with the enemy in propagating its false narrative.”

-But Ethiopia’s government aimed its harshest language at the Tigray forces: “TPLF and its puppets are being encircled by our forces.
-As the saying goes, ‘a rat that strays far from its hole is nearer to death,’” the statement said, referring to the Tigray People’s Liberation Front.

-The U.N. special adviser on the prevention of genocide, Alice Wairimu Nderitu, told an online event Thursday that dehumanizing speech in Ethiopia is “of extreme concern,” and she warned that the risk exists of the war spilling across borders and “becoming something completely unmanageable.”
-She warned of ethnic-based militias as “so dangerous in this context.”

-Tigray forces spokesman Getachew Reda in a tweet late Wednesday claimed they had “joined hands” with another armed group, the Oromo Liberation Army, to seize the city of Kemisse even closer to the capital.
+Tigray forces spokesman Getachew Reda said the fighters had “joined hands” with another armed group, the Oromo Liberation Army, to seize the city of Kemisse, even closer to the capital.

-“Joint operations will continue in the days and weeks ahead,” he said.

-A security source confirmed that the two armed groups had linked up to control Kemisse and said Tigray forces were pushing east as well as south toward the capital.
+A security source confirmed the claim and said Tigray forces were pushing east as well as south toward the capital.
 The source spoke on condition of anonymity because they were not authorized to speak to journalists.

-All sides in the war have committed abuses, a joint U.N. human rights investigation said Wednesday, while millions of people in the government-blockaded Tigray region are no longer able to receive humanitarian aid.
-The U.N. says no aid has entered Tigray since Ethiopian military airstrikes resumed there on Oct.
-18.
+All sides in the war have committed abuses, a joint U.N. human rights investigation said Wednesday, while millions of people in the government-blockaded Tigray region are cut off from the world.
+The U.N. says no humanitarian aid has entered Tigray since Ethiopian military airstrikes resumed there on Oct.
+18, and 80% of essential medication is no longer available.

-Meanwhile, insecurity as the Tigray forces push south through the neighboring Amhara region has hampered aid delivery to hundreds of thousands of hungry people.

-A university staffer who fled the Amhara town of Woldiya before Tigray forces arrived weeks ago said friends who stayed had to climb nearby hillsides to call the outside world with reports of low food supplies and people drinking from rivers, while electricity is cut.
-There is no aid in the occupied areas, Alemayehu said, like others giving only his first name for his security.
+A university staffer who fled the Amhara town of Woldiya before Tigray forces arrived weeks ago said friends there were climbing nearby hillsides to call the outside world with reports of low food supplies and people drinking from rivers, while electricity is cut.
+There is no aid in the occupied areas, Alemayehu said, giving only his first name for his security.

 “I wish the war ends before it moves to the capital, that’s my prayer to God,” he said, adding that he opposes the Tigray fighters.